 We sell International truck parts to help with your restoration projects.

-With an expert staff who not only give you personable customer service, but truly have a passion for these old treasures, Old International Trucks is your one stop shop for your antique truck needs.
+With an expert staff who not only give you personable customer service, but truly have a passion for these old treasures, Old International Trucks is your one stop shop for your antique international truck needs.

 What started out as a family business later developed into a major hobby for George Kirkham, who opened his large collection of International trucks to the public for them to see and learn about the evolution of International trucks.

 For decades Kirkham has been helping people with their restoration projects on International trucks through locating parts and giving them photos or live examples of what the originals look like completely restored.
 What started as a one-truck passion project grew into the impressive Kirkham International Truck Collection.